-With the KIU Accounting application, you get a dynamic aged receivable report, customer statements and you can easily send them to customers.
+With the KIU Accounting module, you get a dynamic aged receivable report, customer statements and you can easily send them to customers.

 If you want to go further in the automation of the credit collection process, you can use follow-up plans.
 They will help you automate all the steps to get paid, by triggering them at the right time: send customer statements by emails, send regular letter (through the Docsaway integration), create a task to manually call the customer, etc…

 You must start by activating the feature, using the menu Configuration ‣ Settings of the Accounting module.
 From the settings screen, activate the feature Enable payment follow-up management.

 To automate customer follow ups, you must configure your follow–up levels using the menu Accounting ‣ Configuration ‣ Payment Follow-ups.
 You should define one and only one follow-up plan per company.

 The levels of follow-up are relative to the due date; when no payment term is specified, the invoice date will be considered as the due date.

 For each level, you should define the number of days and create a note which will automatically be added into the reminder letter.

 KIU defines several actions for every reminder:

 - Manual Action: assign a responsible that will have to call the customer